wp-plugins/editorial-calendar/readme.txt

 The calendar is now translated into Norwegian.

+The mouse wheel scrolling with the calendar is now working properly on WordPress 3.3.
+Previously it would only scroll up (into the past) and not down (into the future).

 = 1.7 =

 Version 1.7 supports WordPress 3.3 with fixes to the date display of newly created posts and alignment and margins of each day in the calendar.